 It looks like it’s a-dyin’ and it’s hardly been born

-With the song in his head and the stage name Bob Dylan – like an old suit, he left Zimmerman behind by court order on his twenty-first birthday – Bob, now nineteen, hitched rides with a guitar on his back to visit Woody Guthrie at Greystone Park Hospital in New Jersey.
+With the song in his head and the stage name Bob Dylan – like an old suit, he left Zimmerman behind by court order on his twenty-first birthday – Bob at age nineteen hitched rides with a guitar on his back to visit Woody at Greystone Park Hospital in New Jersey.
 Guthrie suffered from Huntingdon’s disease, from which he died in 1967.

-Bob played Song to Woody – his first serious piece of writing.
-Woody liked it so much, Bob began a continuous benefit gig, going back to the hospital day after day to play the entire Guthrie repertoire.
+Bob in the hospital played Song to Woody – his first serious piece of writing.
+Woody liked it so much, Bob began a continuous benefit gig, going back day after day to play the entire Guthrie repertoire.
 Mrs Guthrie put Bob up on the couch and after supper he’d teach Woody’s eleven year old son Arlo a few licks on the old Gibson LG-2 his father had given him.

-When Dylan moved to New York, he already knew everyone you needed to know to get gigs and earn a few bucks.
+When Dylan moved to New York, he already knew everyone you needed to know to get gigs on the folk scene and earn a few bucks.
 In the following twelve months, he honed his craft and sang his own songs in the smoke-filled basements and coffee houses of Greenwich Village: Gedes Folk City, the Gaslight Café, the White Horse Tavern, Café Wha?

-In March 1962 the simply titled album Bob Dylan was released by Columbia Records and Albert Grossman was signed on as Bob’s manager.
-A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In, Keep Your Eyes on the Prize and Blowin’ in the Wind.
-He was twenty-two, the same age as Buddy Holly when he died.
+In March 1962, Columbia Records released the simply titled album Bob Dylan and Albert Grossman was signed on as Bob’s manager.
+A year later when Martin Luther King Jnr gave his ‘I Have a Dream’ speech in Washington, Bob played for the many thousands present Only a Pawn in Their Game, When the Ship Comes In and Keep Your Eyes on the Prize.
+Peter Paul and Mary played Bob’s anthem Blowin’ in the Wind.
+They had made it a No 1 Billboard hit.
+Bob Dylan was twenty-two, the same age as Buddy Holly when he died.

-Dylan’s decision to go see Woody Guthrie was a journey along his own highway of diamonds.
+When he made his decision to make a journey along the highway of diamonds to see Woody Guthrie, Bob Dylan’s secrets of success was a puzzle he began to unravel.
 According to Seneca, the Stoic philosopher who lived at the time of Christ: Success comes when preparation meets opportunity.
-According to Bob Dylan, success comes if you know your song well before you start singing and every day do what you want to do.
+Bob Dylan would come to tell us that success comes if every day you do what you want to do and you know your song song well before you start singing.